cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 between Cilium nodes.
 By default, if a single device was detected or specified via ``devices`` then Cilium will use that device for direct routing.
-Otherwise, Cilium will use a device with Kubernetes InternalIP or ExternalIP being set.
+Otherwise, Cilium will use a device with Kubernetes InternalIP or ExternalIP set.
 InternalIP is preferred over ExternalIP if both exist.
 To change the direct routing device, set the ``nodePort.directRoutingDevice`` Helm option, e.g. ``nodePort.directRoutingDevice=eth1``.
 The wildcard option can be used as well as the devices option, e.g. ``directRoutingDevice=eth+``.